mstdn/Twix/docs/install.md

-## Install Goldfish Social
+## Install Twix

-Goldfish is build on Laravel and very easy to install.
+Twix is build on Laravel and very easy to install.
 You do need the following:

 - PHP 8.1.x
 - MySQL / SQLLite